JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

     - push the slack sherpas, being the sole on-call for months and months is not sustainable
 * When taking on work, think about if this is sustainable in the long-term
 * Don't be the guy that always answers, otherwise the whole company is going to always ping you
+* Be careful about any addition asks for responsibility.
+This includes reviews and includes code owners approvals.

 #### 12. Guard Your Time Like a Dragon
 Day to day context switching will involve: